MaastrichtU-IDS/d2s-docs/website/docs/introduction.md

 * Deploy user-friendly web UI to access the integrated data.

 The documented method allow to quickly publish structured data complying with the **FAIR principles** (Findable, Accessible, Interoperable, Re-usable).

+## Create a repository

+First step is to create a repository for your project on [GitHub](https://github.com).
+This will allow you to keep track of the changes to your scripts and mappings using `git`.

+* Add a `README.md` file with basic informations about your project: description, how to run it, etc.
+* Add a `LICENSE` file with the license information (e.g. MIT license)
+* Follow a consistent pattern to store your mapping files and scripts.